 Molly M. King

-Who owns knowledge and how does that shape inequality?
+Who owns knowledge and how does this shape inequality?

-by Molly M. King and Megan E. Frederickson
+by Molly M. King and Maria A. Gregg

 January / February, 2021 cover story of The Atlantic